 - In some cases smoothing will help to protect more important interests while giving up on some less important ones

 - Gives an opportunity to reassess the situation from a different angle

 - As a rule, does not require much effort

 Some caveats of smoothing:

-- There is a risk to be abused, i.e. the opponent may constantly try to take advantage of your tendency toward smoothing/accommodating.
-Therefore it is important to keep the right balance and this requires some skill.
+- The risk of being abused is real, i.e. the opponent may try to constantly take advantage of your tendency toward smoothing/accommodating.
+Therefore, it is important to maintain the right balance and this requires some skill

 - May negatively affect your confidence in your ability to respond to an aggressive opponent

 - Makes it more difficult to transition to a win-win solution in the future

 - Some of your supporters may not like your smoothing response and be turned off

 - Learn communication strategies for communicating effectively with different personality types.